Words: Chris Rodermond

 His goal is to educate the market on preserving the history and inherent great qualities of brick, which are always a viable choice versus changing to another material.
 Many qualities surrounding the brick must be considered when choosing a replacement and matching different bricks.
 Great additions and repairs can be done well with or without staining, depending on how much planning, timing, and factors need to be considered to get a well-done brick match accomplished.

 How complicated is the process of matching?
 We’ll get to that, but first, what to consider before considering staining as an option.

 - Staining is not always a viable choice.

 - Not all staining processes are the same.
-Plus, some bricks are breathable.
-Essentially, you don’t have to put a coating on a brick, because that could trap moisture.
+Plus, the majority of bricks are breathable.
+Brick are maintenance-free, you don’t have to put a coating on a brick, because that could trap moisture.
 Additionally, do not put a coating on it that will peel, crack, or blister.
 The goal is to avoid compromising the brick’s resiliency.

 - A brick is not created in equal sizes.